 - 1 year

 - 30 days

-As a Life Leader, you will be expected to have a vision of where you want to be in 5 years.
+Part of having a Life Leadership mindset is to have a vision of where you want to be in 5 years.

 This big-picture vision allows you to work back and establish what you want your life to look like in 3 years, just over halfway along your journey.

 This makes it easier to think about where you would like to be at in a year’s time, and then in 6 months or 180 days.